WinterSnowfall/wookiee_unicaster/README.md

 I've developed Wookiee Unicaster primarily for Supreme Commander, but there are other games out there that may benefit from it.

-Here's a non-exhaustive (and rather limited) list of games I've tested and are known to work:
+Here's a non-exhaustive list of games I've tested myself and are known to work:
 * Supreme Commander (+ Forged Alliance)
 * Divinity Original Sin - Enhanced Edition
 * Anno 1701 (+ The Sunken Dragon)
 * Civilization IV (& Addons, including "Colonization")
 * Quake III Arena (+ Team Arena)
 * War For The Overworld
+* Star Wars - Jedi Knight II
 * Star Wars - Jedi Academy
 * Unreal Tournament '99
+* Unreal Tournament 2004
 * Hammerwatch
+* Factorio

 ### UDP traffic over the internet?
 Is that... safe?